walzim/Kickbase-Trading-Advisor/README.md

 <div align="justify">
   <ol>
     <li>
       <strong>Data Collection:</strong> Gets historical data from the API, including up to one year of player market values and performance stats.
-The performance data covers matchdays, points scored, minutes played, goals, winning team, and more.
+The performance data covers matchdays, points scored, minutes played, goals, and more.
     </li>
     <li>
       <strong>Feature Engineering:</strong> Adds extra metrics that are not directly in the API.
 These are calculated from the collected data and include things like market value trends, volatility, market divergence, and similar stats for more context.